ARMmbed/uvisor/README.md

 Breaking the established flat security model of micro-controllers into compartmentalised building blocks results in high security levels, as the reach of flaws or external attacks can be limited to less sensitive function blocks.

-Our [example of the uVisor](https://github.com/ARMmbed/mbed-os-example-uvisor) demonstrates features to prevent unauthorised access to flash memory from faulty or compromised code and interrupts.
+Our [uVisor example applications](#getting-started-examples) we demonstrate features to prevent unauthorised access to flash memory from faulty or compromised code and interrupts.
 This not only prevents malware from getting resident on the device, but also enables protection of device secrets like cryptographic keys.
-In our [uVisor threaded example](https://github.com/ARMmbed/mbed-os-example-uvisor-thread) we demonstrate the setup of multiple secure boxes containing threads.

 Services built on top of our security layer can safely depend on an unclonable trusted identity, secure access to internet services and benefit from encryption key protection.